jmwind/bouncifyrn/README.md

 ## TODOs

+bugs
+- [ ] title placement has overlaps, ensure at least one and powerups
+- [x] clean up exploded boxes more aggresively
+- [ ] ball can stop outside the side bounds of screen

 What's here is the shitty first 20%.
 There's a lot left.

 - [x] Get balls moving around the screen with grade 2 level math